 It might seem obvious to research the history the place where your ancestor lived, but often this is a vital step missed in the hunt for records.
 County histories, biographical sketches, periodicals, church histories and newspapers can help you learn about early settlers and give you valuable clues about where to search for records: churches, schools, businesses, etc. Where do you start your search for these records?
 My post “The FamilySearch Catalog: A Researcher’s Best Friend” gives tips on using the keyword search option.
 Enter your location and discover the sources that might be available.

 Newspapers give wonderful details of the community but researching them can seem overwhelming with so many websites to search.
 Here are three free sites that I use to find online newspapers.

-Your task for the next three weeks?
+Your task?
 Choose one location from your research objective and learn all that you can about the geography, migration into the area, jurisdictions, boundary changes, and the local history.

 Best of luck in your research.
-See you in three weeks for Part 4 of Research Like a Pro!
+Ready for the next step?
+Go to Part 4 of Research Like a Pro: What’s the Plan?

 ¹ Saffold Berney, Handbook of Alabama: A Complete Index to the State, With Map.
 Second Edition, Revised.
 (Birmingham, Ala.: Roberts and Son, 1892), 531.

 Do you want to take your research to the next level and practice assignments with a group of 5 others?
 You’ll do peer reviews and get feedback from a professional genealogist in our Research Like a Pro Study Group with Diana Elder AG®.